 Located in the heart of Woodstock, Wish U Were Here is the perfect home away from home.
 The lodge has individually decorated rooms to choose from, an awesome communal lounge, and an outdoor terrace, complete with BBQ area and bar.

 Nobody knows Cape Town better than a local.
-When you’re in town be sure to visit the local VIC in Burg Street where staff can help you really uncover the magic on offer in the CBD and beyond.
-Take a walking tour with one of two guides who depart daily from the Information Centre – Mon to Saturday.
+When you’re in town be sure to visit the local VIC in Burg Street where staff can help you really uncover the magic on offer in the Cape Town City Bowl and beyond.
+Take a walking tour with one of two guides who depart daily from the Information Centre, Monday to Saturday.
 Call 0861 322 223 for more details.